Dwimpy/42-Logtime-Checker/README.md

 #### Apparently the API only returns the log time with a 2 day delay from the location_stats endpoint, might try a different solution but it works for now

 ## Important
-#### Navigate to your intra profile, top-right corner click on your profile, settings API, create a new app and have the client id and client token ready for the script
+#### Navigate to your intra profile, top-right corner click on your profile, settings API, create a new app and have the client id and client token ready for the script, since i didn't use a redirect-uri, will do it later